f5devcentral/techxchange-gitops-lab/docs/introduction.md

 1. When prompted to login, use the credentials that are shown in the **Documentation** tab of the **appdev** UDF component.

-## Clone your workshop repository to your UDF deployment
+## Clone your workshop repository

-Now that you have forked the workshop repository, you'll want to clone the repo to your local laptop.
+Now that you have forked the workshop repository, you'll want to clone the repo to your lab workstation.

 1. Configure `git` authentication in the **appdev** by following [these instructions](https://cli.github.com/manual/gh_auth_login).
 Later in this lab, you will require GitHub authentication to push commits back to your forked repo.